top of page

 What ROSES stands for:

-• Objective - What is the goal?
+• Objective - clarify the goal or desired outcome

-Happy prompting
+Happy Prompting!

 Hope this shed some light on my process and informs your next AI marketing project.